 Lung Protection

-Construction sites can kick up nasty dust, gases and vapours, and exposure to these harmful factors can cause life-affecting diseases later on in life.
+Construction sites can collect dust, gasses and vapours, and exposure to these harmful factors can cause life-affecting diseases later on in life.
 Examples of lung protection include:

 It is important to remember that some lung PPE has a limited lifespan and it should never exceed the lifespan if you want it to work effectively and keep people safe.